nuintun/mailtip/README.md

 > The pupup tip's width, if set ```input``` the tip's width will equal input width else the width will equal set or auto

 - *onselected*
-> The callback on selected a mail
+> The callback on selected a email

 - *offsetTop*
 > The offset top relative default position